0xkhaosoccured/LoggingFunc/README.md

 # LoggingFunc

-The library heading I wrote serves for convenient and beautiful logging of necessary information in your projects.
+The header I wrote serves for convenient and beautiful logging of necessary information in your projects.
 Supports simple multithreading.

 ## TODO